 How do you do this?

 Open up the lines of internal communication.
 When management communicates news, announcements, or updates, allow employees to respond.
-(Communication idea: enable comments and likes in your intranet software so employees can ask questions or leave comments on company posts.)
+(Employee communication idea: enable comments and likes in your intranet software so employees can ask questions or leave comments on company posts.)
 Also, start forums or create surveys to involve your employees in corporate conversations.

 10. Be transparent with company goals and objectives.